Sign In Register

 Is Iuka a Good Place to Live?

-Based on current data, Iuka receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include a highly educated population, affordable housing, a low poverty rate, high health insurance coverage.
+Based on current data, Iuka receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low crime rates, a highly educated population, affordable housing, abundant sunshine.
 Areas to be aware of include above-average unemployment, below-average incomes.
-Iuka stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Iuka offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs